-Data theft costs corporations more than \$50 billion a year.
-Seventy percent of data theft involves downloads to removable storage devices such as flash drives, DVDs and CD-ROMs.
-Companies realize that data loss not only could generate ugly headlines and put them at a competitive disadvantage; it could also place them in legal jeopardy for violating state, local and federal privacy regulations.
-That's why these companies deploy firewalls, manage wireless connectivity, control network-access privileges, and install spam and antivirus software.
+Many companies live in fear of the day when someone steals their sensitive corporate data.
+They know that data theft costs corporations more than \$50 billion a year - and that 70 percent of data theft involves downloads to removable storage devices like Flash Media, DVDs and CD-ROMs.
+Companies realize that data loss could not only generate ugly headlines and put them at a competitive disadvantage, but also place them in legal jeopardy for violating state, local and federal privacy regulations.
+That's why these companies deploy firewalls, manage wireless connectivity, control network-access privileges and install spam and anti-virus software.

 These security solutions are the equivalent of locking the front door, installing extra deadbolts and placing a heavy table behind the door to prevent a burglar from entering.
-Traditionally, companies focus on the front door and often times leave the back door unlocked.
-As the janitor in disguise demonstrated, removable storage devices are the fastest-growing corporate security threats.
+Problem is, companies focused on the front door can leave the back door unlocked, or even wide open.
+As the janitor-in-disguise demonstrated, removable storage devices like iPods and Flash drives are the fastest-growing corporate security threats.
 These benign-looking devices can be used to download lots of sensitive corporate data without arousing suspicion or triggering security alerts.

-USB drives, CDs, and iPods are becoming the modern-day equivalent of Trojan horses for corporate data theft.
+In other words, removable storage devices such as USB drives, CDs, and iPods are becoming the modern-day equivalent of Trojan Horses for corporate data theft.